juhyun09/JuhyunKim/README.md

 # JuhyunKim
-This is a portfolio page of Juhyun Kim.
+This is the portfolio page of Juhyun Kim.